Beulah, Michigan

 Beulah (/ˈbju:lə/ BEW-lə) is a village in the U.S. state of Michigan.
 It is the county seat of Benzie County, and is located within Benzonia Township.
 The village had a population of 313 at the 2020 census.
 The village sits at the southeast end of Crystal Lake, and is immediately north of the village of Benzonia.

 History

 Beulah was founded in 1880 by Charles E. Bailey.
-Its name derives from Isaiah 62:4.
+Its name comes from Isaiah 62:4.
 The Beulah post office was established in 1892.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.43 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Beulah has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
 The hottest temperature recorded in Beulah was 95 F on August 1, 2006, and July 3, 2012, while the coldest temperature recorded was -10 F on March 15-16, 2014, March 20, 2015, and February 3, 2015.